RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 ### configuration.yaml File & Packages

 Rather than putting all the config in the single configuration.yaml file, the package files can be added like this: in the example below see the use of the homeassistant: tag.
 The directory referenced under homeassistant: tag should look like the screenshot below.
 Don't forget the mandoratory find and replacements mentioned above.
-The packages directory is in the same directory where the Home Assistant configuration is kept.
+The packages directory is in the same directory where the Home Assistant configuration.yaml is kept.

 <code>
 default_config: